prismicio/prismic-ts-codegen/README.md

 3. **Generate your types**

-   Now, anytime you want to generate types, such as after updating your models, run the codegen process at the root of your project:
+   Now, anytime you want to generate types, run the codegen tool:

    ```bash
    npx prismic-ts-codegen